vadimostanin/sceleton_phisics_constructor/README.md

 Painting tool on EFL

-It is sceleton editing tool for futher with physics engine chipmunk and
+It is sceleton editing tool for futher with physics engine "Chipmunk" and

 plan to do neuro evolution projects self learning to movement sceleton creatures.